 Donna Marie Collins, Chief Hearing Examiner

-- The Hearing Examiner provides a recommendation to Board of County Commissioners, which holds a second hearing and makes the final decision on whether to approve the request.
+- The Hearing Examiner provides a recommendation to the Board of County Commissioners on applications to rezone property.
+The Board conducts a second hearing to make the final decision.

 Land Use Requests:

-- The Hearing Examiner makes final decisions on applications for special exceptions, variances and administrative appeals.
+- The Hearing Examiner has final decision-making authority on applications for special exceptions, variances and administrative appeals.

-The Hearing Examiner acts in the place of a code enforcement board, conducting the code enforcement hearings and making the decisions on whether a violation exists, how the violation should be corrected, and the fine if the violation is not corrected.
+The Hearing Examiner serves as a special magistrate.
+The Hearing Examiner conducts code enforcement hearings and renders decisions on whether a violation exists, how to correct the violation, and establishes the fine if a violation is not timely corrected.

-quasi-judicial.
+.
 This means the hearings are court-like.
-The Hearing Examiner is prohibited by ordinance from discussing cases outside the public hearing setting.
+The County Land Development code prohibits the Hearing Examiner from discussing cases outside a public hearing.

-The public may participate in zoning, special exception and variance hearings before the Hearing Examiner.
-Read more about the requirements for Public Participation and view our
+The public may participate in zoning hearings before the Hearing Examiner.
+Read more about Public Participation and view the Public Participation Guide.